 128. Release your inner rowdy college side at a Minnesota Gopher basketball or hockey game.

 129. Sample wines from around the world at Lucia's in Uptown.

-130. Catch performance artists from around the world at Cedar Cultural Center in the West Bank.
+130. More worldly fun: Catch performance artists from around the globe at Cedar Cultural Center on the West Bank.

 132. Warm up with the comfort rotisserie cooking at Brasa.

-133. Grab a bite at Hubert's and then catch a Timberwolves game at the Target Center.
+133. Grab a bite at Hubert's and then catch a Timberwolves game at Target Center.

 134. Discover your inner artist with a class at Intermedia Arts.

 135. Stock up on paintings, photography, sculpture and more at the Minneapolis College of Art and Design's annual student art sale.